Ready to apply?

 If English isn’t your first language, then to study at Wrexham Glyndŵr you must first satisfy the University’s English language entry requirements.
 If you require a Tier 4 visa to study with us then we will only accept Secure English Language Tests (SELTs) approved by the UKVI for academic visa application purposes.

-If you would like further information about studying at Wrexham Glyndŵr University, then please contact our friendly admissions team.*You can find out the current information regarding the EU following the recent result of the United Kingdom referendum by visiting our Europe page.
+If you would like further information about studying at Wrexham Glyndŵr University, then please contact our friendly international team by emailing email@example.com.*You can find out the current information regarding the EU following the recent result of the United Kingdom referendum by visiting our Europe page.
 We will keep this page updated as and when more information becomes available.